jcopperman/QUp/README.md

 3. Features - Features per sprint
 4. User Stories - User stories for sprint
 5. Issues - Issues logged on user stories or features

+SwaggerUI is included in the API for easy documentation and testing.

+Backlog:
+Front end - In progress
+Reporting(with a dashboard)

+Nice-to-haves:
+Test automation binding and reporting
+QUp as a Jira Plugin
+Test case importing and exporting